logo

 Indiana University-Bloomington

-Approved by NASP, Indiana University-Bloomington offers preparation for a practitioner career as a school psychologist through its EdS degree in School Psychology, leading to licensure in Indiana and eligibility for licensure in other states.
+Approved by NASP, Indiana University-Bloomington offers preparation for a practitioner career as a school psychologist through its Educational Specialist (EdS) degree in School Psychology, leading to licensure in Indiana and eligibility for licensure in other states.
 Comprising 65 credit hours taken over two years, the EdS degree at Indiana University focuses on three primary areas: professional studies in school psychology, psychological foundations, and research/inquiry methods.
 Courses include Academic Assessment and Intervention; Behavioral Analysis and Consultation for School Psychologists; and Developmental Psychopathology of Childhood and Adolescence.
 A school-based practicum is taken each semester of the first two years and all students participate in a 1,200-hour full-time internship at a school during the third year to gain real-world experience.
 All students also select a minor (normally in counseling or special education).
 The program culminates with a capstone project or comprehensive examination.
 Most graduates work in public and charter schools as psychologists, though some work in private schools.

 Traditional Doctoral Programs